jkuchynka/laravel-modular/README.md

 ## Artisan

 All of the make commands work similar to default Laravel, but come with a module param, which creates the file in the right modular directory with the right namespaces etc. Pass the module name as the first param after each make command.

+The goal here is to keep all make commands the same as default Laravel, while only changing namespaces and paths where needed.
+The only commands not currently working are for controllers and models

 ```
 php artisan make:model Users User